What Is Pulmonary Stenosis?

 How Is Pulmonary Stenosis Treated?

 In some cases, pulmonary stenosis doesn't need to be treated.
 Medicines sometimes can treat symptoms.
-In severe cases, though, the pulmonary valve will need to be fixed or replaced.
+In severe cases, though, the pulmonary valve will need to be treated with catheterization or surgery.

 Many types of procedures can repair or replace the pulmonary valve.
 Most severe cases of pulmonic stenosis can be treated with a balloon valvuloplasty during heart catheterization.
 With this procedure, a doctor threads an unopened balloon through the pulmonary valve and inflates it to open the valve.